-The full release of Football Manager 2020 (FM20) is just a matter of days away, with Beta gameplay already available for those who pre-ordered.
+The full release of Football Manager 2020 (FM20) is just a matter of hours away, with Beta gameplay having been available for a few weeks.

 Football Manager 2020 Release Date and Beta

 Football Manager 2020 arrives on November 19th 2019.

 That includes the full PC Steam version of the game, as well as the reduced FM20 Touch (Steam, iOS & Android) and FM20 Mobile (iOS & Android) versions.